Sitecore/Helix.Docs/helix/introduction/index.rst

 your solution in a way that creates **more maintainble code**.

-Application of modular architecture will **decrease the cost of change** of your Sitecore solution and provide more long term value to your customers.
+Application of modular architecture will **decrease the cost of change** of your Sitecore solution, help you reduce **technical debt**, and provide more long term value to your customers.

-These conventions also give the Sitecore Community a **shared language** for solution architecture, making Sitecore implementations more discoverable for current and future developers.
+These conventions also give the Sitecore Community a **common terminology** for solution architecture, making Sitecore implementations more discoverable for current and future developers.